Red tape reduction bill proposes slew of changes to 6 ministries | CBC News

 Many sections of Bill 25 address redundant regulations or defunct legislation.

-The energy portfolio would see the repeal of the Small Power Research and Development Act, which includes the Small Scale Generation Regulation.
+The energy portfolio would see the repeal of the Small Power Research and Development Act, as well as the Small Scale Generation Regulation.
 Officials at the technical briefing said the legislation was developed in the 1980s as a seed for wind power, which is now market-sustainable.

 Provisions in the Hydro and Electric Energy Act dating back to 1972 would be removed to allow for small-scale hydroelectric development.